SuperSafeWallet/SuperSafe-Docs/doc-sources/SECURITY.md

   - `supportedChains`: Array of supported chain IDs (decimal numbers)
   - `defaultChain`: Default chain ID to use when connecting

-**Supported Networks:** Each dApp can specify any of the **7 active networks** (SuperSeed: 5330, Ethereum: 1, Optimism: 10, Base: 8453, BNB Chain: 56, Arbitrum: 42161, Shardeum: 8118) in their `supportedChains` array.
+**Supported Networks:** Each dApp can specify any of the **8 active networks** (SuperSeed: 5330, Ethereum: 1, Optimism: 10, Base: 8453, BNB Chain: 56, Arbitrum: 42161, Monad: 143, Shardeum: 8118) in their `supportedChains` array.

 **Validation Flow:**
 ```javascript